 - Preheat oven to 350 °F.

 - Prepare the pie crust: Prepare a graham cracker crust by mixing together ¾ cup (75 grams) of graham cracker crumbs, 2 tablespoons of sugar, and 2½ tablespoons of melted butter.
-Press firmly into a 7-inch pie pan (a pastry dough tart tamper can help this process), and bake for 8 minutes.
-Remove the crust from the oven and set aside while you make the filling.
+Press the crumb mixture firmly into a 7-inch pie pan (a pastry dough tart tamper can help this process).
+Par bake it for 8 minutes, then remove the crust from the oven and set aside while you make the filling.

 - Make the pumpkin filling: In a medium saucepan, combine the pumpkin, brown sugar, cinnamon, ginger, nutmeg, salt, cloves, and pepper.
 Cook over medium-high heat for 4 minutes, stirring constantly, until slightly thickened.
 Remove the pan from the heat and allow the mixture to cool for 10 to 15 minutes.